UnICorN21/tiger/README.md

 + Can refer to [JVM Specification](http://docs.oracle.com/javase/specs/jvms/se8/html/index.html)'s first 4 chapters to make a better understand of jasmin and the generation details.
 + Nevertheless to say, you should never trust the official code of this lab.

+#### Generate Dalvik bytecode:
++ Dalvik is a typical register-based computer.
+Therefore, some translation procedures are subtle different from the above.
++ Again, never trust the official code.
+Some codes are copied from `Generate Java bytecode` lab and haven't be modified at all.
++ My personal solution don't try to fix the situation when the arguments exceed 256 currently.(A registers allocator is required.)